kontena/kontena/docs/using-kontena/grids.md

 # Grids

-The [Grid](../core-concepts/architecture.md#the-grid) is top-level object in Kontena that describes a single cluster of Kontena Nodes.
+The [Grid](../core-concepts/architecture.md#the-grid) is a top-level object in Kontena that describes a single cluster of Kontena Nodes.

 * [Manage](grids#manage-grids)
 * [Logs](grids#grid-logs)